 (fig. 18.5c)

-STEP 2: Fill in the required details and click on ‘SAVE’ as in fig. 18.5d to match CCi with transaction.
+STEP 2: Fill in the required details and click on ‘SAVE’ as in fig. 18.5d to match CCi with the transaction.
 Click on ‘CANCEL’ to close the console.

 (fig. 18.5d)